-Did you find yourself wandering along with your memoir writing in 2021 and not achieving your memoir-writing goals?
+Do you find yourself wandering along with your memoir writing and not achieving your memoir-writing goals?
 Do you have a sense that you might have accomplished a bit more writing than you have?

-At this time of year, it is traditional to review how the past year went for you and to create goals for yourself for the coming year.
+At regular intervals, it is traditional to review how the past went for you and to recommit to goals for yourself for the coming months.
 (A goal is a wish with action steps and a timeline.)
 These goals need to be written and reviewed periodically.

 Studies have shown that people who set goals in writing have a better outcome vis-à-vis accomplishing what they set out to do.
 Here’s a report on one such study.
 (The famous Harvard goal-setting study so many of us have heard of apparently never happened, but the concept of goal setting is clearly important and is explored in the linked article.)

 Wish you had just-in-time learning?
 You’ve got it here.